quantombone/exemplarsvm/README.md

 # All output (models, M-matrix, AP curve) has been written to results_dir
 ```

-## Training and Evaluating an Ensemble of "bus" Exemplar-SVMs full script
+## Script: Training and Evaluating an Ensemble of "bus" Exemplar-SVMs full script
 ``` sh
 >> data_dir = '/your/directory/to/pascal/VOCdevkit/';
 >> dataset = 'VOC2007';